pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 Clear sky
 =========

-Clear sky expectations are essential to many PV modeling tasks.
-Here, we briefly review the clear sky modeling capabilities of pvlib-python.
+Clear sky irradiance data is essential to many PV modeling tasks.
+Here, we review the clear sky modeling capabilities of pvlib-python.
+The :ref:`location` section demonstrates the easiest way to obtain a time series of clear sky data for a location.
+The :ref:`ineichen` and :ref:`simplified_solis` sections detail the clear sky algorithms and input data.

+We'll need these imports for the examples below.

 .. ipython:: python

-    import datetime
     import itertools
     import pandas as pd
     import matplotlib.pyplot as plt